MicrosoftDocs/VBA-Docs/access/Concepts/Criteria-Expressions/quotation-marks-in-strings.md

 "[LastName] = 'Smith'"
 ```

+> [!NOTE]
- **Note**  This syntax does not permit the use of apostrophes (') within the value of the variable itself.
+> This syntax does not permit the use of apostrophes (') within the value of the variable itself.
 If the value of the string variable includes an apostrophe, Access generates a run-time error.
 If your variable may represent values containing apostrophes, consider using one of the other syntax forms discussed in the following sections.

 ## Include Double Quotation Marks